Welcome

 Tatsuya Nakatani was here for a couple of days.
 He is a great cook, and a great guy... plus he's an

-I spent the first two weeks of March in New York and New Haven playing concerts of
+amazing percussionist.
+I spent the first two weeks of March in New York and New Haven playing

-Ballads.
+concerts of Katrina Ballads.
 That was an amazing experience I'll never forget.
-So many great people, and such wonderful
+So many great people, and

-but well worth the effort.
-Sometime soon there will be a CD of this music so everyone can hear
+incredibly intense, but well worth the effort.
+Sometime soon there will be a CD of this music so everyone

 The NMC hosted